Short-story collection: History of short-story collections

-Short story collections have their roots in medieval frame tale collections, growing into the postmodern narratives of the 1900s.
-Short story collections either can be authored traditionally by one person or evolve from oral, anonymous traditions that are finally penned by someone.
+Short-story collections have their roots in medieval frame tale collections, growing into the postmodern narratives of the 1900s.
+Short-story collections either can be authored traditionally by one person or evolve from oral, anonymous traditions that are finally penned by someone.
 An example of the latter would be Grimm's Fairy Tales.
 Short story collections can be published when the author is alive or they can be collected and published after the author is dead using the author's existing works.

-Early Western short story collections include Marie of France's Lais and Giovanni Boccaccio's Decameron.
+Early Western short-story collections include Marie of France's Lais and Giovanni Boccaccio's Decameron.

-Uses for short story collections
+Uses for short-story collections

-From the producer side, short story collections are helpful economically to authors looking to publish.
-Because short stories are often less than fifty pages, putting them together can provide something that is more like the size of a novel.
+From the producer's side, short-story collections are helpful economically to authors looking to publish.
+Because short stories are often less than 50 pages long, putting them together can provide something that is more like the size of a novel.
 While short story collections are less popular than novels for consumers, they are purchased consistently.
 Short story collections have experienced a gradual increase in sales over the last decade, although most collections are not reprinted and do not sell more than 3,000 copies.

-Aside from their entertainment value, short story collections can also be used for teaching.
+Aside from their entertainment value, short-story collections can also be used for teaching.
 There are several potential applications for collections in the classroom.
 The first is the ability for students to quickly experience other cultures and traditions through a literary lens.
-Secondly, providing short story collections centered around a specific time creates an opportunity to encourage interest in historical studies.
-Teachers can also use short story collections as introduction or further exploration to a genre.
+Secondly, providing short-story collections centered around a specific time creates an opportunity to encourage interest in historical studies.
+Teachers can also use short-story collections as introduction or further exploration to a genre.
 By providing several works from that genre, students can get a feel of its conventions.
-Another potential use is to challenge students to evaluate and criticize literature by using short story collections as a jumping off point.
+Another potential use is to challenge students to evaluate and criticize literature by using short-story collections as a jumping off point.
 The last idea is to use short story collections as a model for student writing since classical greats can be daunting or impossible for a student to replicate.
-However, newer, more bite-sized short story collections might be a good way for students to get the depth of exposure they need while not overwhelming them.
+But newer, more bite-sized short story collections might be a good way for students to get the depth of exposure they need while not overwhelming them.